CESNET/GPUJPEG/README.md

 If not called, RGB or grayscale is output depending on JPEG channel count.

-Next we have to load JPEG image data from file and decoded it to raw image data:
+Then you can decode JPEG to raw image data (optionally loading it from a file):

     size_t image_size = 0;
     uint8_t* image = NULL;